antogno/blogsonic/readme.md

                 - 'USE ;' # Add the database name (e.g.: USE blogsonic;)
 ```

 > **Note**: This configuration will only work with MySQL.
-If you need to change it, see the official Codeception documentation, [by clicking here](https://codeception.com/docs/modules/Db).
+If you need to change it, see the official [Codeception documentation](https://codeception.com/docs/modules/Db).

 ## Start ChromeDriver